A Polish Book of Monsters: Reviews

-Huberath
+Huberath: "Yoo Retoont, Sneogg.
+Ay Noo"

-Froggatt considers Huberath's story the strongest in the volume, which he considers a standing-out dystopia that focuses on intimately telling the story from the point of view of its victims; also writing that "the dull horror of the setting is only compounded by the stark, sterile prose adopted to describe it".
+Froggatt considers Huberath's story the strongest in the volume, which he regards a stand-out dystopia that focuses on intimately telling the story from the point of view of its victims; writing that "the dull horror of the setting is only compounded by the stark, sterile prose adopted to describe it".
 Little described it as "the only straight science fiction offering" in the volume, whose plot focuses on "an ill-fated personal rebellion that raises questions about the conflict between individual and corporate ethics [and] the value of the individual against the need of society".
 He noted that the setting is somewhat forced, but the authors questions "bear consideration and reject easy answers".
 Wodzyński called the story an "intelligent and beautiful tale [that] is a definite highlight of this collection".
 Lodge saw the work as tackling "the major themes of distinct spaces within a ruined world, which has forgotten the past".
 Cordasco wrote that Huberath's story "explores what it means to be human".